William Theodore Moore Jr.

-William Theodore Moore Jr. (born May 7, 1940) is a senior United States district judge of the United States District Court for the Southern District of Georgia.
+William Theodore Moore Jr. (born May 7, 1940) is a former United States district judge of the United States District Court for the Southern District of Georgia.

 Early life, education and career

 Born in Bainbridge, Georgia, Moore received an Associate of Arts degree from Georgia Military College in 1960 and a Bachelor of Laws from the University of Georgia School of Law in 1964.
 He was in private practice in Savannah, Georgia from 1964 to 1977.
 He was the United States Attorney for the Southern District of Georgia from 1977 to 1981.
 He was in private practice in Savannah from 1981 to 1994.
 He was a pro-tem recorders court judge, Garden City, Georgia from 1984 to 1994.

 Federal judicial service

 On July 13, 1994, Moore was nominated by President Bill Clinton to a seat on the United States District Court for the Southern District of Georgia vacated by Anthony Alaimo.
 Moore was confirmed by the United States Senate on October 7, 1994, and received his commission on October 11, 1994.
 He served as chief judge from 2004 to 2010.
-He took senior status on February 28, 2017.
-As of 2020, Moore is the last judge appointed by a Democratic president to the Southern District of Georgia.
+He assumed senior status on February 28, 2017.
+Moore retired from active service on March 31, 2024.